xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	c) by combination of code and predefined rules
 	d) from training data for machine learning

-39. How to avoid overfitting and underfitting? (overfitting: , underfitting:)
+39. How to avoid overfitting and underfitting?
+Select only how to avoid underfitting, the overfitting should be unmarked.
 	a) regularization
 	b) removing non-informative features
 	c) increasing the training time of the model